cl20813/Software_Setup/amarel.md

 4. module load anaconda/2024.06-ts840
 5. conda init bash   ##configure your bash shell for conda, auto update your .bashrc file

-''' You may skip ''' ~ ''' part.
+''' You may skip this part.
  conda init bash adds necessary configuration code to your .bashrc.
 This configuration ensures that the conda command and Conda environments are available every time you opne a new terminal session in the bash shell.
  Bash shell is a command-line interpret or shell used in many Unix-like operating systems.
 It allows useres to interact with the operating system by typing commands.
  Command Prompt in Windows is command-line interface(CLI) for Windows, bash is primarily used in Unix-like systems such as Linux and macOS.
 '''

 6. cd  (change directory to home directory)
 7. source .bashrc  # this command is used to reload the .bashrc file
 8. mkdir -p .conda/pkgs/cache .conda/envs   ## This is the folder to store your own enviornment you going to build.

 conda env list    (View if there are any other environments already exist)

 8. conda create --name gems_tco  tensorflow==2.3 python=3.8      (/home/<netID>/.conda/envs/tf2)
 9. conda activate gems_tco